hashicorp/consul/website/source/docs/agent/options.html.markdown

   version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Consul by running `consul -v`.

+* `-rejoin` - When provided Consul will ignore a previous leave and attempt to rejoin the cluster when starting.
+By default, Consul treats leave as a permanent intent, and does not attempt to join the cluster again when starting.
+This flag allows the previous state to be used to rejoin the cluster.

 * `-server` - This flag is used to control if an agent is in server or client mode.
 When provided, an agent will act as a Consul server.
 Each Consul cluster must have at least one server, and ideally no more than 5 *per* datacenter.
 All servers participate in the Raft consensus algorithm, to ensure that